seannam/CodePath-Twitter/README.md

 # Project 5 - *Birdhouse*

-Time spent: **2** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [ ] Profile page:
    - [ ] Contains the user header view
    - [ ] Contains a section with the users basic stats: # tweets, # following, # followers